charshy/examples/README.md

     * Follow the instructions at https://github.com/amalgam8/examples/blob/master/apps/bookinfo/README.md

     * To shutdown the bookinfo instances, run the following commands:

     ```
     docker-compose -f docker/bookinfo.yaml kill
     docker-compose -f docker/bookinfo.yaml rm -f
     ```

-    When you are finished, shut down the gateway and control plane servers by running the following commands:
+    When you are finished, shut down the API gateway and control plane servers by running the following command:

     ```
     docker/cleanup.sh